monnoval/autostart-login/README.md

 ## How It Works

-1. When you log in, `flatpak-autoupdate.timer` triggers after the configured delay (default: 1 minute)
+1. When you log in, `flatpak-autoupdate.timer` triggers after the configured delay
 2. The timer activates `flatpak-autoupdate.service`, which runs `flatpak-update-daily.sh`
-3. The script checks if flatpak has already been updated today (by reading timestamp file)
+3. The script checks if flatpak has already been updated today (timestamp at `~/.local/share/flatpak-autoupdate/last-update`)
 4. If not updated today, it runs `flatpak update -y` and saves today's date
 5. You get a desktop notification when the update completes or fails
-6. All activity is logged to `update.log` in the project directory
+6. All output is logged to systemd journal (view with `journalctl`)

 ## Configuration Files